-The net pension liability (£118.5 million as at 31 March 2019, including assets of £787 million) represents a material element of the Council's Balance Sheet.
-The Council is an admitted body of Tayside Pension Fund, which has its next triennial valuation due 31 March 2020.
+The net pension liability (£121.4 million as at 31 March 2020, including assets of £862 million) represents a material element of the Council's Balance Sheet.
+The Council is an admitted body of Tayside Pension Fund, where the fund's triennial valuation dated 31 March 2020 is due for imminent release.
 The valuation of the Local Government Pension Scheme relies on a number of assumptions, most notably around the actuarial assumptions, and actuarial methodology which results in the Council's overall valuation.